TangyKiwi/Domestic-Abuse-Analysis-Projects/README.md

 Scrapes and compiles evidence files from the Depp / Heard case and other domestic violence cases.
 Also contains an audio file scraper which reads `wav` files to `txt` (STT).

 ## RedHeart
 Scrapes and compiles all cases from the RedHeart database.
+Also contains Jupyter notebooks visualizing all the data.

 ## Social Media Scraper
 Tools to scrape a given user's social media profile page.